icsergoltd/home-grown-tomatoes/src/content/blog/growing-guides/how-often-to-water-tomatoes-in-pots.md

 order: 6
 ---

-# How Often to Water Tomatoes in Pots: A Simple Guide

 Watering tomatoes in pots can feel confusing at first.
 Should you water every day?
 Is twice a day too much?
 What happens if the compost still feels damp?

 The reassuring answer is that you do not need a complicated schedule.
 You simply need to check the compost regularly and learn how quickly your particular pot dries out.